ultrasage-danz/ultrasage-danz/README.md

-- 🔭 I’m currently working on ....
+- 🔭 I’m currently working on Solana API
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Analysis and Blockchain tech.
 - 👯 I’m looking to collaborate on kaggle
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Python